Can Stress Cause Shoulder Pain?

 Healthy habits to help reduce stress

-While we’ll never be able to eliminate stress from our lives completely, there are healthy habits we can incorporate on a daily basis to help reduce stress levels.
+While we’ll never be able to eliminate stress from our lives completely, there are healthy habits, along with shoulder prehab exercises, that we can incorporate on a daily basis to help reduce levels of emotional stress.

 - Eat a healthy and well-balanced diet